 Now, go to the /opt/homebrew/var and delete the mysql directory using the command “sudo rm -rf MySQL”.
 Now, MySQL is no longer available on your computer.

-I hope this guide is helpful for your.
-If you have any query, feel free to comment below.
+I hope this guide is helpful for you.
+If you have any feedback; feel free to mention it below in the comment section.